4 Mathematics for Engineering

 Therefore, the derivative of a vector is a vector.

 In other possible engineering examples, if \vec{A} (t) were the momentum, then the time rate of change of momentum would be a force.
-If it were a velocity, then the time rate of change of velocity is acceleration.
-If it were work, then the time derivative would be power.
+If the parameter were to be a velocity, then the time rate of change of velocity is acceleration.
+If the parameter were to be the quantity of work, then the time derivative would be power.
 Therefore, differentiating a vector can lead to valuable outcomes for engineering applications.

 To differentiate this vector function, it is necessary to take the derivative of each component with respect to t, i.e.,